 Once retailers and CPGs know this, they can identify which products are below their inflection point and which are above.
 They can then re-allocate shelf space accordingly to maximize return.

 It might seem like a small change, but it can make a big difference to your bottom line.
 A leading retailer in Australia worked together with the CPG category leader in the salty snack category, to identify 48 SKUs which were below their inflection point.
 If these SKUs were together given 22 per cent more space, sales would increase by $61 million a year.
 Conversely, 87 SKUs had more space than they needed, and that would be better used by other products.
 Deallocating this space cost $23 million a year, providing a net sales opportunity of $38 million.
 Which would make a big difference to any company.

 Making space for change: Giving yourself the best chance of success

 Space elasticity is a complex problem.
 With so many factors, both internal and external, it’s impossible to ever really know what the impact of all these variables is.
-But data science is the best chance retailers and CPGs have of allocating their shelf share to maximizes sales.
+But big data and consultative analytics is enabling CPGs and retailers make shelf space work harder.

 To find out how our retail advisory partners can help, click here.